ChrisVine/chez-simple-sockets/README.md

 socket.
 The file descriptor will be blocking.

 ***
+`(connect-to-unix-host pathname)`

+This will connect to a unix domain host.

+The 'pathname' argument should be a string comprising the filesystem name of the unix domain socket.

+&connect-condition will be raised if the connection attempt fails, to which applying connect-condition? will return #t.

+On success, this procedure returns the file descriptor of a connection socket.
+The file descriptor will be blocking.

+***
 `(listen-on-ipv4-socket local port backlog)`

 This constructs a listening IPv4 server socket.
 If 'local' is true,